antoniaelsen/eyeloop/README.md

 ```

 `fetch()` gains access to all eye-tracking data in real-time via the _core_ pointer.
+The `fetch()` method can return a value; the value will be stored in a dictionary of all extractor values for that time-step.

 > [Click here](https://github.com/simonarvin/eyeloop/blob/master/eyeloop/extractors/README.md) for more information on _extractors_.